bobbysmith007/fennario-scenario/fennario-scenario.md

    back to town when the bears attacked.
 A hard bitten women with a reputation for her appetites and fierce attitude.
 Close "friends" with Gensom Ginman whenever shes not a field or a fen.
 Best townsperson with tracking, hunting and woodsman skills.
+Has access to a hidden fen boat.
+Its her lively hood and is fully stocked with fen hunting gear.

  * Jeckle Ketch - The towns largest lumber man.
 Has an axe that is as tall as he is.
 Really busy cutting wood for repairs and new defenses